dfamonteiro/blog/blog/content/posts/perfect-handover.md

 ```

 2. Wait until either the notification of our `SendOrder` is triggered, or the timeout is triggered.
-    - If there was a `ReceiveOrder` available and we triggered its notification **we will disregard the timeout** - the reason for this is that we know that the "receiver task" has been awoken and is expecting our `SendOrder` to be present.
-We can only guarantee that our `SendOrder` will be there if we ensure that a timeout **will not be triggered** _before_ the "receiver task" has fetched our `SendOrder`.
-We do this by setting the timeout to infinite.
+    - If there was a `ReceiveOrder` available in step 1, **we will disregard the timeout** - the reason for this is that we know that the receiver has been signaled and expects our `SendOrder` to be present.
+We can only guarantee that our `SendOrder` will be there if we ensure that a timeout **will not be triggered** _before_ the receiver has fetched our `SendOrder`.
+We do this by setting the timeout to `Timeout.InfiniteTimeSpan`.

 ```csharp
         // We're creating this combinedCts so that we can terminate the sleepTask